top of page

 2. Healthy Diet and Nutrition

 A balanced diet rich in vitamins and minerals supports the overall health of chickens.
 For instance, studies have shown that chickens receiving adequate levels of Vitamin A, B vitamins, which is found in their nutritionally complete chicken feed in the correct amounts and as a result will have stronger immune systems, making them less susceptible to infestations.
-For an added vitamin boost, you can provide Chick' N Swell Vitamins+ as a supplement for a few weeks.
+For an added vitamin boost, you can provide Chick' N Swell Vitamins+ as a supplement for a few days.

 Misconceptions in the Backyard Chicken Community